nicodoggie/language-orferithri/hugo/content/proto-orferic/donkey-beater.md

 There was once a man who beat his donkey every day.
+One day, a second man, who was a neighbor, came to the donkey-beater and asked, “Why do you beat your donkey?”
+The donkey-beater said, “Beating is all the donkey knows, I must beat him until he learns how to behave.”

+The donkey-beater then went into his home and discovered his dinner wasn’t ready, so he beat his wife.
+His neighbor heard the screams of the donkey-beater’s wife and came to the door.
+“You should not beat your wife so much,” said the neighbor.
+“I beat her until she learns to have dinner ready on time.”

+Some time later, the neighbor saw the donkey-beater beating his son in a field.
+This time, he did not say anything, but seized the donkey beater and began to beat him with a heavy cudgel.
+When the donkey-beater asked why his neighbor was beating him, his neighbor replied, “I will beat you until you learn not to beat others.”

+There was once a man who beat his donkey every day.
 ʔatatazhi rerpa noro ʔarpe nono risbarisba
 ʔa- ta- tazhi rerpa noro ʔarpe pano risbarisba